Keratoconus Treatment in Long Island

 Symptoms of Keratoconus

-Diagnosing keratoconus based on the early symptoms alone can be difficult since it shares many of the symptoms associated with other eye problems.
-If you are experiencing any eye problems or noticing a change in your vision, it’s important that you consult with an eye doctor as soon as possible for a thorough inspection.
+Diagnosing keratoconus based on the early symptoms alone can be difficult since it shares many of the symptoms associated with other corneal conditions.
+Long Island patients who are experiencing any eye problems or any change in vision must understand that it’s important that you consult with an eye doctor as soon as possible for a thorough inspection.

 - Blurred vision